Presbyterians of the Past

 George Howe, 1802-1883

-Photo 6, George Howe, PCA HC,Travel in the nineteenth century could be dangerous whether it was by train, ship, bicycle, or horse.
-Trains sometimes ran off the rails and crashed or collided with other trains, ocean-going vessels ran aground or sank in storms, and the skittishness of some horses led to fallen riders and bolting teams pulling carriages of passengers to injury and death.
-As was seen in the death of Moses Drury Hoge in his biography on Presbyterians of the Past, horse-drawn vehicles sometimes went afoul of the latest transportation as carriages were sometimes hit by trolleys that injured or killed the horse-drawn vehicle’s occupants.
+Travel in the nineteenth century could be dangerous whether by train, ship, bicycle, or horse.
+Trains could run off the rails and crash or collide with other trains.
+Ships ran aground or sank in storms and skittish horses sometimes threw off riders and bolting teams pulling carriages could lead to catastrophe for passengers.
+As was seen in the death of Moses Drury Hoge in his biography on Presbyterians of the Past, horse-drawn vehicles could go afoul of the latest transportation with carriages being hit by trolleys and injuring passengers.
 B. M. Palmer died as the result of injuries received when he was hit by a streetcar.
 In the case of George Howe, his fatal injury occurred after the Lord’s Day service.
 He was riding home when he was thrown from his carriage resulting in the breaking of one of his legs.
-He survived through two weeks of suffering before dying on April 15, 1883.
-George Howe was buried in the churchyard of the First Presbyterian Church in Columbia (currently A.R.P.C.).
+He survived through two weeks of suffering before dying April 15, 1883.
+George Howe is buried in the churchyard of First Presbyterian Church, Columbia (currently A.R.P.C.).
 Included in his grave inscription is the comment, “Through more than fifty years a faithful minister of the Gospel.”

 In 1827, Howe accepted appointment as the Phillips Professor of Sacred Theology at Dartmouth College.
-He was ordained to the ministry as a requirement for both teaching and the additional calling as pastor of the campus Congregational Church.
-After only a few years trying to do what he believed was merely an adequate job for both callings, he resigned in frustration because of too much work and health problems caused by the severe winters.
+He was ordained to the ministry as a requirement for both teaching and the additional duty as pastor of the campus Congregational Church.
+After only a few years trying to do what he believed was merely an adequate job for both duties, he resigned in frustration because of too much work and health problems caused by the severe winters.

-Howe House, Edited for Online, Columbia, SC, 5-14-12Dr.
-Howe was greatly respected for his knowledge and ministerial abilities.
-During his many years of ministry he was sometimes offered calls to other ministries including churches seeking pastors and educational institutions looking for professors.
-In 1836, after only five years at Columbia, the Directors of Union Theological Seminary, New York, offered him its Professorship of Sacred Literature.
-However, Dr. Howe continued his service to Columbia Seminary for the remainder of his life.
-He was honored by his fellow elders when he was elected moderator of the General Assembly in 1865.
-He was also given the D. D. and LL.
-D., during his many years of teaching and ministry.
+Dr. Howe was greatly respected for his knowledge and ministerial abilities.
+During his many years of ministry he was sometimes offered calls to churches seeking pastors and educational institutions looking for professors.
+In 1836, after only five years at Columbia, the directors of Union Theological Seminary, New York, offered him the professorship of Sacred Literature, however, Dr. Howe continued at Columbia Seminary for the remainder of his life.
+He was honored by his fellow elders when he was elected moderator of the General Assembly of the Presbyterian Church in the United States in 1865.
+He was honored with the D.D. in 1833 by the University of North Carolina during the presidency of Joseph Caldwell, and then the LL.D. was conferred in 1871 by Oglethorpe University in Georgia during the presidency of David Wills.

 Barry Waugh